osadezu/osadezu-com/README.md

-# osadezu-com
+# osadezu.com

-A personal page to showcase my portfolio and other thoughts.
-Allergy notice: There might be cats.
+A personal page to showcase my portfolio and other thoughts[^allergy].

+👷 Always under construction 🚧

+[^allergy]: Allergy notice: There might be cats.